brennrommel8/CRUD/README.md

 # Step by step command to run the backend and frontend

--After you open a folder open a 2 terminal for fronend and backend For backend
+-After you open a folder open a 2 terminal for frontend and backend For backend
 1. cd backend ( change directory)
 2. npm install